Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 RENDER_DATABASE_URL = postgres://YOUR_DATABASE_USERNAME:CONNECTION-STRING.oregon-postgres.render.com/YOUR_DATABASE
 ```

 We need to modify the start of our external database URL to work with the version of SQLAlchemy we are using.
-We can update the beginning of our external database URL from `postgres` to `postgresql+pyscopg2`.
+Update the beginning of our external database URL from `postgres` to `postgresql+pyscopg2`.

 ```
 SQLALCHEMY_DATABASE_URI=postgresql+psycopg2://postgres:postgres@localhost:5432/hello_books_development